 GV Tree Has You Covered

 In 2001, four brothers decided that it was time to go into business together.
 GV is a close-knit family business, we bring a high quality of work.
 We care about the environment and our role in protecting tree health.
 GV is more than a tree work company, we specialize in tree care.

 The name GV is a mixture of the two families: Galo and Velazquez.
 Today, many of the staff are part of the family.
 The family is close knit and often hold large gatherings.
 Mario and Jamie both spend time with the business community around the Nation’s Capitol.
 On their off time, the brothers are musicians who play for the love of music.

 Through the years we built a patronage throughout the northern Virginia area.
 We are very grateful to all our past and present clients.
 We serve many municipalities, counties and government entities throughout the nation’s capital.
 We thank all our clients.

 The right tool for the right job is essential.
 We have invested in the right equipment so that we can ensure that we are providing the right service.
 Our large wood grapple has the ability to carry tons of mature hardwood.
 Our Bobcats and Kubotas serve us well when dealing with moving dirt or debris.
 The owners want to take care of all employees while providing a high-quality service.
 It helps when the equipment takes the load away from the worker.
 All the while, we are ready to get the job done any means possible.

 If you’re looking for Tree Removal or Tree Trimming services, then we need to tell you a little bit About Us.
-G&V Tree and Landscaping Services is a family owned & operated business that has provided tree care service for over 16 years in the Northern Virginia and Washington, DC area.
+G&V Tree and Landscaping Services is a family owned & operated business that has provided tree care service for over 16 years in the Maryland and Northern Virginia area.

 G&V Tree and Landscaping Services is associated with ISA, TCIA and BBB.
 Our company is licensed and insured and therefore very reliable and trustworthy.
 We have worked hard to earn our impeccable reputation while delivering great customer service.